 We grow the following PN clones: 115, Dijon, Wädensville, Pommard, 667, 777, Hanzell, and Coury.
 We also grow Chardonnay clones Eden and 76.

 Hawk View Vineyard was planted in 1991 and the winery was built in 2007 and opened to the public in 2009.
 We purchased the winery in 2017.

 We currently produce 10,000 cases.
 We are a boutique winery.

 Why are Oregon wines so expensive?

 Pinot Noir is extremely difficult to grow properly and requires an incredible amount of hand labor.
 Production yields are very low compared to Cabernet or Merlot, sometimes less than half.
-Suitable barrels are $1,000 each and the winemaking talent requried to ferment, age and blend the wine is also very pricey.
+Suitable barrels are $1,000 each and the winemaking talent required to ferment, age, and blend the wine is also very pricey.
 We are convinced our wines are fairly priced given their quality.
 They offer far better value than equivalent quality French wines.

 Why don't you age your wines longer?

 We age our Pinots an average of one year in the barrel and 3-12 months in the bottle.
 Further barrel aging would not be beneficial for our target flavor profile.
 These wines do age well in the bottle and we look forward to enjoying them a decade from now or longer.